Spring has always meant baby chicks and in South Florida, those chicks can be gawky awkward baby wood storks.

 At Wakodahatchee, dozens of nesting wood stork pairs are visible from the boardwalk.
 One tree island that appears to be the hot neighborhood for young stork families is no more than 15 feet from the boardwalk and a shaded shelter with a bench.
 It attracts a steady crowd and many photographers with long lenses.

 These storks are so close you can hear them (one sound they make is a tiger-like growl) and smell them as well as watch them preen, flutter, bicker and mate.

 A few years ago, storks were rare visitors at Wakodahatchee.
-On my visit, I counted three dozen visible nesting pairs, and past accounts suggest there are 50 to 60 nesting pairs on the property.
+On my visit, I counted dozens of visible nesting pairs, and past accounts suggest there are 50 to 60 nesting pairs on the property.

 Wood storks were once endangered species, but have thrived in Florida in the last decades.
 They were reclassified in 2014 as threatened, not endangered.

 Storks feed on fish, frogs, crayfish and other aquatic animals by “grope-feeding” – when their bills touch or sense the prey, they snap their long beaks and eat them, sight unseen.
 (Storks can snap their beaks shut 13 times faster than you can blink your eye. )

 Because of their feeding style, storks require specific water levels and a rich aquatic life to thrive.
 And they have found that, apparently, as Wakodahatchee.

 You’ll see a variety of other birds at Wakodahatchee – all the Florida herons and egrets, moorhen, coots, plus orange-legged whistling ducks.
 We also spotted alligators and marsh rabbits.

 We also saw baby great blue herons in their nests (and for babies, they’re huge) as well as baby cormorants and anhinga.